Qengineering/Rock-5-image/README.md

 * If you are in need of extra space, you can delete the opencv and the opencv_contrib folder from the SD card.
 There are no longer needed since all libraries are placed in the /usr/ directory.
 * Use a tool like [GParted](https://gparted.org/) `sudo apt-get install gparted` to expand the image to larger SD cards.
 We recommend a minimum of 64 GB.
 Deep learning simply requires a lot of space.<br/><br/>
+* An example of YoloV5 running on the NPU (25 FPS) is included.

 ------------